forastera/Data-Science-Light/README.md

    difficulty = easy

    while (Anna!= "data scientist"):
-      if difficulty >= hard:
+      if difficulty == hard:
          Anna = "data scientist"
          break
+         print "Congratulations!"
       else:
          Step 1.
-Find a small real life data science problem or a data set.
+Find a small real life data set.
          Step 3.
-Come up with a simple question for that data set that requires statistics or machine learning to answer.
+Come up with a simple question or a problem for this data set Step 4.
-         Step 4.
 Find out in ressourses how it is typically done.
-         Step 4.
+         Step 5.
 Create a sandbox data set and play with it until the question is answered.
-         Step 5.
-Tell other people about the problem, give them the data set and let them try it out.
+         Step 6.
+Tell other people about the problem, give them the same data set and let them try it out.
-         Step 5.
+         Step 7.
 Profit!

       difficulty +=1
 ```